 33.x.y.z.
 Usage and Rules of ML element in the context of multi-link setup

-When a multi-link element as defined 9.4.2.x (multi-link element) is included in an association request frame or an association response frame transmitted by an STA of a MLD, the multi-link element shall include MLD-level/common information that is common to all STAs affiliated with the MLD and one or more STA profile subelement(s) that is specific to the STA on each link
+When a multi-link element as defined 9.4.2.x (multi-link element) is included in an (re)association request frame by transmitted by a non-AP STA affiliated with a non-AP MLD or an (re)association response frame transmitted by an AP affiliated with an AP MLD, the multi-link element shall include MLD-level/common information that is common to all STAs affiliated with the MLD and one or more STA profile subelement(s) that is specific to the STA on each link.

-MLD-level/common information shall include an MAC address of the MLD of the STA which transmits it and MLD MAC address Present Subfield shall be set to 1
+MLD-level/common information shall include an MAC address of the MLD of the STA which transmits it and MLD MAC address Present Subfield shall be set to 1.

-Each STA profile subelement includes TBD information of TBD set of STAs affiliated with the MLD except for the STA transmitting the association frame
+The mulie-link element included in the (re)association request frame includes TBD set of STA profile subelements where they each include TBD information of the corresponding non-AP STA affiliated with the non-AP MLD except for the non-AP STA transmitting the (re)association request frame.

-An STA of a MLD shall not include another multi-link element in per STA profile subelement of multi-link element carred in Association Request and Response frames
+The mulie-link element included in the (re)association response frame includes TBD set of STA profile subelements where they each include TBD information of the corresponding AP affiliated with the AP MLD except for the AP ransmitting the (re)association response frame.

+Each STA profile subelement included in the multi-link element shall not include antoher multi-link element.

-Each STA of an MLD may independently select and manage its operational parameters unless specified otherwise in the 802.11be standard
+Each STA of an MLD may independently select and manage its operational parameters unless specified otherwise in the 802.11be standard.

 EHT MLD shall indicate its MLD MAC address during authentication request/response exchange.